Myonmu/VulkanTut/README.md

 A homebrew OOP version (more specifically, custom RAII wrapers from scratch), is potentially not optimal compared to the official RAII but should allow us to understand better the inner workings of the API.

+Moreover, the repo goes slightly beyond the tutorials by also implementing:

+- Player loop updates driven by ECS
+- Shader reflection
+- Multi-window support

 ## Topics

 ### Vulkan Initialization and Surfaces